Sometimes it’s not always so simple to ‘Fix it in Post’.

 A common mistake make made during filming is to cut the action short by either not allowing enough time before the action begins or by not recording all the way to the end of the action.
 If the action is vital to your understanding of the narrative, this is a costly mistake.
 There is not enough footage to work with, and by using all of the footage as it is, it looks unfinished.

 How it could have been fixed: Allow five seconds before and after the action begins.
 Also, it helps to shoot a lot of footage of the same action so you allow yourself to be dependent on only one clip.

-How you can fix it: There is no way to reproduce the beginning or ending of a clip.
+How you can fix it: There is no way to reproduce the beginning or end of a clip.
 All that can be done is using the part-action or supplementing it with stock footage (if possible).